Skip To Main Content

 • Sixty percent of the new jobs available in the 21st century will require skills possessed by only 20 percent of the current workforce.
 (Source: U.S. Department of Commerce)

-• STEM occupations are expected to grow by 17 percent from 2008 to 2018, compared with 9.8 percent growth for non-STEM occupations.
+• STEAM occupations are expected to grow by 17 percent from 2008 to 2018, compared with 9.8 percent growth for non-STEAM occupations.
 (Source: U.S. Department of Commerce)

 • Eighty percent of jobs created in the next decade will require some form of math and science skills.
 (Source: National Science Foundation)